AaronC98/semcw/use-cases/Use Case 9.md

 EXTENSIONS
 Region does not exist:
-Team members informs user their geography is full of pish, no such region exists.
+Team members informs user that no such region exists and double checks they were given the correct region.

 SUB-VARIATIONS
 None.